samurtilki/sorry/README.md

 They lie about things they know are untrue and create misinformation to influence public perception.

-*"Autonomous cars will be ready next year."*
-*"All professions will disappear next year."*
+*"Autonomous cars will be ready next year."* : https://www.youtube.com/watch?v=zhr6fHmCJ6k *"All professions will disappear next year."*

 **It’s a lie.
 A deception.**
 Created by what I call **MBA monkeys**, modern con men, tech bros.
-These people spin marketing stories that promise a non-existent future, making the public afraid of AI destruction, pushing for immediate regulation, predicting massive job losses — all to weaponize public sentiment for their own gain.
+These people spin marketing stories that promise a non-existent future, making the public afraid of AI destruction, pushing for immediate regulation, predicting massive job losses — all to weaponize public sentiment for their own short term gain.

 ---